-Selecting the Right PoE Switch – A Brief Overview
+Selecting the Right PoE Switch and how to use PoE Switches– A Brief Overview

 In the above example, a PoE switch is connected to two IP surveillance cameras, a wireless access point, and an IP phone.
 The switch provides power to all four devices while simultaneously transmitting all device data back to a control center.